AbeHandler/rookie/README.md

 Getting the corpora into this format is considered preprocessing outside of Rookie's scope.

 Rookie processes corpora in corpora/[corpusname]/raw/all.extract by running them through @brenocon 's corenlp pipeline.
-Use `python getting_and_processing_corpora/corpus_proc.py path/to/corenlp corpusname`
+Use `python getting_and_processing_corpora/corpus_proc.py --nlpjar path/to/corenlp --corpus corpusname`

 Once corpora are processed, Rookie needs to add them to whoosh.
 To do this, use `$ py getting_and_processing_corpora/load_to_whoosh.py --corpus [corpusname]`